aguinane/blog/content/posts/2019/2019-03-17-cairns-kuranda.md

 ![](/images/2019/2019-03-17-cairns-kuranda\skyrail3.JPG "")

-There was another stop where a guide talked about some of the plants along a boardwalk.
+There was a 2nd Skyrail stop where a guide talked about some of the plants along a boardwalk, which was also really good.

 ![](/images/2019/2019-03-17-cairns-kuranda\skyrail4.JPG "")